 Often people tend to think they are too old for a hostel, but travelers young and old seek them out.
 If you have an open mind and enjoy meeting people from differing backgrounds, then you should look into a hostel.

-For a rustic and inexpensive stay, think about camping in Ireland.
+For a rustic and inexpensive stay, think about camping or glamping in Ireland.

 Camping is one of the most economical options for the budget traveler.
-While you will likely have to pay a little extra in airport baggage fees, you will save a bundle in traditional accommodation expenses.
+While you will likely have to pay a little extra in airport baggage fees for any equipment you bring, you’ll save a bundle in traditional accommodation expenses.

 Quick tip: Leave the cooking fuel at home.
 Stores like Tesco should have all you need for the week.